ekino/godim/README.md

 }
 ````
-will have a name : main.UserService
+will have a name : UserService

 #### Profile